google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ## Accepting Submissions

-Before accepting a submitted certificate or precertificate, the log MUST verify that it has a valid signature chain to an accepted trust anchor, using the chain of intermediate CA certificates provided by the submitter.
-(This helps protect logs from being overloaded by invalid submissions.)
+To avoid logs being overloaded by invalid submissions, before accepting a submitted certificate or precertificate, the log MUST verify that it has a valid signature chain to an accepted trust anchor, using the chain of intermediate CA certificates provided by the submitter.
 Logs SHOULD accept certificates and precertificates that are fully valid according to RFC 5280 [RFC5280] verification rules and are submitted with such a chain (A log may decide, for example, to temporarily reject valid submissions to protect itself